trizen/sidef-book/getting_started/installation.md

 $ ./Build install
 ```

-If [Module::Build](https://metacpan.org/pod/Module::Build) is not installed, then use:
+If [Module::Build](https://metacpan.org/pod/Module::Build) is not installed, then try:

 ```console
 $ perl Makefile.PL